Wind and vibration studies for the longest cable-stayed bridge across the Mississippi River

 - assessment of wind-induced vibrations of the cables for implementation of cross-ties.

 We used criteria for acceptable aerodynamic stability to assess the bridge’s behaviour during the wind tunnel simulations and, where necessary, our team recommended modifications to the structure that would bring the design in line with these parameters.

 Detailed wind tunnel tests can be valuable because although published design codes offer some guidance on standard force coefficients, wind tunnel testing allows engineering teams to understand the forces at work on a specific structure at a specific location.
 Testing in the tunnel can also capture dynamic effects that published design codes can’t anticipate, such as variations in force on different structural elements due to buffeting, or random vibration due to unsteady turbulent winds.
 We produced wind reports that accounted for the full range of conditions the U.S. 82 bridge – a unique structure in a unique location – could experience.
 This allowed the bridge’s engineers to proceed with confidence that their design had been fully evaluated.

 The U.S. 82 Bridge has been operating successfully since its opening in 2010.
-When it opened in 2010, it was the third-longest cable-stayed bridge in North America.
+When it opened, it was the third-longest cable-stayed bridge in North America.